What are the benefits of Ammonia?

 IIAR members share their collective knowledge and experience on committees and task forces to produce consensus documents that address various aspects of the commercial and industrial refrigeration industry.
 IIAR is a member organization with industry representation including manufacturers, design engineers, contractors, end-users, academics, scientists and trainers.

-You can find out the latest available membership benefits on the Membership Renewal page.
+You can find out the latest available membership benefits on the Membership Benefits page.

 How can IIAR help me?